martinborek/ijc-assignments/README.md

 # ijc-assignments
-Assignments to The C Programming Language Course
+Assignments to The C Programming Language course